 Web & Mobile Development

-The Web & Mobile Development program provides training in the fundamentals of coding as well as specialization in areas such as: Web Design, Front End Development, or Back End Development.
+Web & Mobile Development provides training in the fundamentals of coding as well as specialization in areas such as Web Design, Front-end Development, or Back-end Development.
 Electives include related topics such as marketing, traditional and drone photography, cinematography, freelancing skills, and more.
 Coursework emphasizes hands-on coding.
 The learning environment is project-based, supported by instructors who provide one-on-one support and mentoring.
 Upon completion of this competency-based certificate, students will be prepared to enter a challenging and exciting career in the field of web development or design.

 - Graduates will demonstrate proficiency in common coding practices such as clean code, proper code documentation, and development standards.

-Complete Intro to Web Development (WEBM0995).
+Pass the Intro to Web Development (WEBM0995) with a minimum of 80 percent.
 This course will introduce potential students to all aspects of web development.
 Students will learn how the internet works, the roles of the server and the personal computer, what an IDE is and how it is used, front-end and back-end development, and the various parts of a web page and how they work together.

 • Explain the difference between front-end and back-end development